Gisleburt/react-paper-scissors/README.md

 - Webpack Dev Server (should have done this at the start to see my changes faster)
 - Rock, Paper, Scissor icons
 - Better styles
+- Right now, you can't see if it is responsive (everything was too small).
+Making larger icons, etc, might require using some media queries, however, the use of flex-box, also means the "choices" section would break in two with one above the other anyway.
+- It would be cool if the AI choice cycled possibilities while the player made their choice.

 Mistakes:
 ---------